 If PYODIDE_PACKAGES is not set, a minimal set of packages necessary to run the core test suite is installed, including "micropip", "pyparsing", "pytz", "packaging", "Jinja2", "regex".
 This is equivalent to setting PYODIDE_PACKAGES='tag:core' meta-package.
-Other supported meta-packages are,
+Other supported meta-packages are, micropip and distutils are always automatically included.

 - "tag:min-scipy-stack": includes the "core" meta-package as well as some core packages from the scientific python stack and their dependencies: "numpy", "scipy", "pandas", "matplotlib", "scikit-learn", "joblib", "pytest".
-This option is non exhaustive and is mainly intended to make build faster while testing a diverse set of scientific packages. - "" builds all packages - You can exclude a package by prefixing it with "!".
+This option is non exhaustive and is mainly intended to make build faster while testing a diverse set of scientific packages. - "" builds all packages

+• You can exclude a package by prefixing it with "!".